flyntcoal/wordpress/wp-content/plugins/form-maker/readme.txt

 You can create web forms free of additional coding, with just a few clicks.
 The functionality of Form Maker is excellent for any kind of online questionnaires.

-Form Maker can be used for creating multiple types of forms, including contact forms, evaluation, application forms, quizzes/tests or surveys, online order forms and etc. Form Maker includes various types of fields which can be modified and/or edited.
+Form Maker can be used for creating multiple types of forms, including contact forms, evaluation form, application forms, quizzes/tests or survey forms, online order forms and etc. Form Maker includes various types of fields which can be modified and/or edited.

 Whether you are a WordPress beginner or a web guru, Form Maker is the perfect choice.
-The dynamic web form builder plugin comes with clean visual tools and options, and you do not need to have any web development skills to build a form.
+The dynamic web form builder tool comes with clean visual tools and options, and you do not need to have any web development skills to build a form.

 = How can I create a form with Form Maker? =